cmuramoto/cedar-java/README.md

 var cedar = new Cedar(4*1024*1024);
 ```

 If reallocation demands less than the cap (4MB), say 512 bytes, only 512 bytes will be used, otherwise up to 4MB will be used.
 This policy imposes a penalty for creating huge tries from scratch, but caps memory waste once it grows very large.
-For the [distinct](http://web.archive.org/web/20120206015921/http://www.naskitis.com/distinct_1.bz2 keys dataset (~28 million keys with average length 9.58), default reallocation will demand 1290MB of memory, whereas using a 4MB policy will result in a trie demanding 1050MB.
+For the [distinct](http://web.archive.org/web/20120206015921/http://www.naskitis.com/distinct_1.bz2 keys dataset) (~28 million keys with average length 9.58), default reallocation will demand 1290MB of memory, whereas using a 4MB policy will result in a trie demanding 1050MB.

 Another option to reduce footprint is to use a **reduced** trie, which works only with ASCII.